PaperbagLife/PaperbagLife.github.io/vue-version/src/blog/2025-06-25-top-down-shooter.md

 ## My Journey and Approaches for Top Down Shooters

 From Flash games on random websites to triple-A titles, I’ve played all kinds of video games.
-I've always wanted to However, I had no programming experience and I don't know where to start.
+I've always wanted to make a game myself, however, I had no programming experience and I don't know where to start.
 So I looked around and found RPG Maker.
 This framework allowed me to make games by drag and drop with a simple turn based combat engine.
 That exploration is for another day in [the next blogpost](https://paperbaglife.github.io/#/blogs/2025-07-05-turn-based-combat)